fbaldux/Ising-Melting-dis/README.md

 ---
 ### MC.py

-The program builds a Young diagram by successively adding boxes.
-It thus samples, through a MonteCarlo procedure, the n-box Young diagrams with the measure given by the paths in the graph.
+The program samples Young diagrams by successively adding/removing boxes.
+The probability of adding a box is pForw, therefore of removing one is 1-pForw.

 ---